HenrySilvaCS/basicMLpy/user_guide.md

 **Parameters:**<br />
-            &nbsp;n_folds: int<br />
+            n_folds: int<br />
-                &nbsp;&nbsp;input number of folds to be created. must be bigger than two.<br />
+                input number of folds to be created. must be bigger than two.<br />
-            &nbsp;function: string<br />
+           function: string<br />
-                &nbsp;&nbsp;input string that identifies the function to use in the cross-validation algorithm; function can be: 'LinearRegression', 'RidgeRegression', 'BERegression', 'IRLSClassifier','RandomForestClassifier","RandomForestRegressor","AdaBoostClassifier" and "GBRegressor".<br />
+                input string that identifies the function to use in the cross-validation algorithm; function can be: 'LinearRegression', 'RidgeRegression', 'BERegression', 'IRLSClassifier','RandomForestClassifier","RandomForestRegressor","AdaBoostClassifier" and "GBRegressor".<br />
-            &nbsp;** kwargs: dict <br />
+            ** kwargs: dict <br />
-                &nbsp;&nbsp;input specific parameters for the respective function.<br />
+                input specific parameters for the respective function.<br />

 **Methods:**<br />
-         &nbsp;fit(X,y) -> Performs the cross validation algorithm on the training set(x,y).<br />
+         fit(X,y) -> Performs the cross validation algorithm on the training set(x,y).<br />
-         &nbsp;cv_scores() -> Gives the cross validation scores for the training set.<br />
+         cv_scores() -> Gives the cross validation scores for the training set.<br />
-         &nbsp;expected_generalization_error() -> Gives the predicted generalization(out of sample) test error.<br />
+         expected_generalization_error() -> Gives the predicted generalization(out of sample) test error.<br />
-         &nbsp;get_best_parameters() -> Returns the parameters that correspond to the model with lowest cv score; only works for the models of basicMLpy.regression and basicMLpy.classification.<br />
+         get_best_parameters() -> Returns the parameters that correspond to the model with lowest cv score; only works for the models of basicMLpy.regression and basicMLpy.classification.<br />

 **Examples:**